Skip to content

 Virtual Finite State Machine Markup Language

 As the FSM functions, changing state from time to time, it will provoke actions in other parts of the system, as required for the specific project.
-The actions can be performed by entering a state (entry actions), leaving the state (exit actions) or they can be triggered by an input (input actions) irrespectively of the state transition.
-Input actions and entry actions are the basic actions used by state machine specification.
+The actions can be performed by entering a state (entry actions), leaving a state (exit actions), or they can be triggered by an input (input actions) irrespective of the state transition.
+Input actions and entry actions are the basic actions used by state machine specifications.
 A state machine which uses only entry actions is called a Moore model.
 A state machine which uses only input actions is called a Mealy model.
-In practice, models which combine all actions: entry, exit and input are preferable solutions of state machines.
+In practice, models which combine all actions — entry, exit, and input — are preferable state machine solutions.

 if ((Temperature > MAX_TEMPERATURE) && (Timer == Is_Running) || Door_Closed)

-In the above control expression using an if control statement there are 3 different input values: Temperature which is a floating-point number, Timer which is a state (Running) of a timer and Door which is a digital value (On, Off).
-In most cases, these signals cannot be used in their original form as variables in a boolean equation (except Door which is a boolean value); instead their control-relevant (boolean) values are calculated using comparison, equal, or other operators.
-In other words, the boolean condition must be calculated.
+In the above control expression using an if control statement, there are 3 different input values: Temperature, which is a floating-point number; Timer, which is a state (Running) of a timer; and Door, which is a digital value (On, Off).
+In most cases, these signals cannot be used in their original form as variables in a Boolean equation (except Door, which is a Boolean value); instead, their control-relevant (Boolean) values are calculated using comparison, equality, or other operators.
+In other words, the Boolean condition must be calculated.

 The concept which makes it possible to disregard such details when designing FSMs is that of the “virtual environment” as described below.

 We introduce input names to “describe” the control values of the input values.
-Instead of calculating the control values of the input values we assume that the boolean conditions are specified using the names.
-Of course, “somewhere” the names have to be continuously updated (calculated) representing always the true situation of the inputs.
+Instead of calculating the control values of the input values, we assume that the Boolean conditions are specified using the names.
+Of course, “somewhere” the names have to be continuously updated (calculated), always representing the true situation of the inputs.
 The input names create a special environment where all input conditions are of the same type (just names).
-We call this environment virtual to underline the fact that we use there not real signals but only a representation of the control feature of the signals.
+We call this environment virtual to underline the fact that we use not real signals there, but only a representation of the control features of the signals.

-As will be made clear later, the several possible control values of one physical input can be likened to “states” of a FSM embodying the control-relevant behavior of that input.
-This concept is developed further, in terms of “pre-defined VFSM” which describe inputs and also outputs in VFSMML.
+As will be made clear later, the several possible control values of one physical input can be likened to “states” of an FSM embodying the control-relevant behavior of that input.
+This concept is developed further in terms of “predefined VFSMs”, which describe inputs and also outputs in VFSMML.

 The control values of all input signals define a virtual input.
 The virtual input represents complete information about the inputs influencing the state machine behavior.

-Similarly, we introduce output names to “describe” actions to be done as a result of a state transition or input condition.
-The true actions are also of several natures, as for instance: switch on the power, set a voltage to some value, send a message, start a timer, etc. Using output names to describe actions we define again an environment of uniform control actions that represent only the essence of the action without their implementation specifics.
-Of course, the output names must be “somewhere” eventually transformed to true output actions.
+Similarly, we introduce output names to “describe” actions to be performed as a result of a state transition or input condition.
+The true actions are also of several natures, as for instance: switch on the power, set a voltage to some value, send a message, start a timer, etc. Using output names to describe actions, we again define an environment of uniform control actions that represent only the essence of the action without its implementation specifics.
+Of course, the output names must “somewhere” eventually be transformed into true output actions.
 The output names are another part of the virtual environment.

 State machines are triggered by events.
 The events are changes of input signals.
 Some of the signal changes are singular events which can be “forgotten”; we may say they are consumed by triggering the state machine.
-Other signals cannot be forgotten – they just exist until replaced by another value, for instance the temperature has always some value – it changes only from time to time.
-The partition between true events and signals that are always present is definite.
-Several values are neither true events nor always present signals; they just live for some time.
-For instance, the life time of a command or timeout is not well defined: sometimes these are consumed immediately, sometimes we use them until they are replaced by other values and sometimes they have to be “forgotten” by force.
+Other signals cannot be forgotten — they simply exist until replaced by another value.
+For instance, the temperature always has some value; it changes only from time to time.
+The distinction between true events and signals that are always present is definite.
+Several values are neither true events nor always-present signals; they simply live for some time.
+For instance, the lifetime of a command or timeout is not well defined: sometimes these are consumed immediately, sometimes we use them until they are replaced by other values, and sometimes they have to be “forgotten” by force.

-The introduction of virtual environment consisting of input and output names gives us a chance to express logical conditions using only boolean equations.
-The only difficulty arises from the fact that as a rule a true control input has more than two control values.
-The only input that corresponds to Boolean values: true and false could be a digital input represented normally by two values: on and off.
+The introduction of a virtual environment consisting of input and output names gives us a chance to express logical conditions using only Boolean equations.
+The only difficulty arises from the fact that, as a rule, a true control input has more than two control values.
+The only input that corresponds to Boolean values, true and false, could be a digital input represented normally by two values: on and off.
 Other inputs have several control features:

-Note that in the examples we say “may be” as there are no absolute definitions of the control values - they are application dependent.
-For instance, in one application temperature: ok and not_ok are sufficient; in another application we could need more detailed knowledge about the temperature.
+Note that in the examples we say “may be” as there are no absolute definitions of the control values — they are application dependent.
+For instance, in one application, temperature values of ok and not_ok are sufficient; in another application, we could need more detailed knowledge about the temperature.

-Note also that this naming convention allows full description of signal features, for instance the digital input said above to be a boolean one is in fact a 3-valued signal: true, false and unknown.
+Note also that this naming convention allows a full description of signal features.
+For instance, the digital input said above to be a Boolean one is in fact a 3-valued signal: true, false, and unknown.

-In all cases where an input has more than two control values the usage of the NOT operator would be ambiguous, for instance, what would mean a negation of temperature = ok?
+In all cases where an input has more than two control values, the usage of the NOT operator would be ambiguous.
+For instance, what would a negation of temperature = ok mean?

 The expression